YollMuKrow/Autonomous_shopping_cart/README.markdown

 ```

 The catkin compiler will compile all the files.
-The dependencies will be create in the same time.
+The dependencies will be created at the same time.

 Before launching the different files, you need to :